- LearningExpress Library

 - Garden Gate School of Mid-Missouri

-Garden Gate School uses the Waldorf Education method and offers once-weekly parent/child sessions as well as a two-day a week kindergarten class.
+Garden Gate School uses the Waldorf Education method and offers once-weekly parent/child sessions as well as two, three, or five-day programs for children 3 to 6 years of age.

 - Heritage Academy